QuantizeML toolkit

 from akida_models import fetch_file

-from quantizeml.models import load_model
+from quantizeml import load_model

 model_file = fetch_file("https://data.brainchip.com/models/AkidaV2/ds_cnn/ds_cnn_kws.h5",